10 Ways to Create a Positive Learning Classroom Environment with Children

 3. Display children’s names

-Have the children’s names up somewhere in the room.
-It will help them feel they belong in the class and are part of a group.
+Have the children’s names displayed somewhere in the room.
+This helps them feel they belong and are part of the class community.
+It also helps them recognise their own written name, which is a lovely early literacy step.

 4. Display children’s work